thescouser89/build-finder/README.md

 ## Operation

-The support for various compressed archive types relies on [Apache Commons Compress](https://commons.apache.org/proper/commons-compress/) and the compressor and archive formats that Commons Compress can open *automatically*.
+The support for various compressed archive types relies on [Apache Commons VFS](https://commons.apache.org/proper/commons-vfs/) and the compressor and archive formats that Commons VFS can open *automatically*.
 If an exception occurs while trying to open a file, then the file is considered to be a normal file and recursive processing of the file is aborted.

 The default supported Koji archive types are `jar`, `xml`, `pom`, `so`, `dll`, and `dylib`.
 The software uses [Koji Java Interface](https://github.com/release-engineering/kojiji) for Koji support and asks for all known extensions for the given type name.
 If you were to specify no Koji archive types, the software will ask the Koji server for all known Koji archive types, but the default set of types is meant to give a reasonable default.